ETC5523: Communicating with Data

 Part A (15 marks):

-• Structure clearly adhered to (1 mark)
+• Structure adhered to (1 mark)

 • Executive summary summarises the work (3 marks)